Aeroluna/LunaCoopMod/README.md

 Should help actually affording the high tech units with abilities like High Templar.

-- Fixed a bug where High Templar's Psionic Storm ability would no longer show an impact model after researching Plasma Surge.
+- Fixed an issue where High Templar's Psionic Storm ability would no longer show an impact model after researching Plasma Surge.

 yeah.